 Users do not need to be familiar with JQL to build powerful dashboards – any user could add a Custom Charts gadget to a dashboard and build a powerful and good-looking report almost right away.

-Custom Charts is compatible with all hosting platform (Cloud, Server, Data Center), with identical features, and the same function everywhere.
+Custom Charts is compatible with all hosting platforms (Cloud, Server, Data Center) and has identical features everywhere.
 Rich Filters is only available on Server and Data Center.

 Jira Reporting Gadget Feature Comparison Table

 |Export to PDF||– separate free app (Rich Filters::PDF Reports for Jira)|

 |Import/Export gadget configuration|

 |Create and manage all configuration directly from dashboards|

 |Report on JSM-specific information (SLAs, Organizations, Request Type)||– purchase another app (Rich Filters::Service Desk Dashboards)|